brevzin/cpp_proposals/2287_designated_base/designated-base.md

 Which means that my only options for initializing a `B` are to fall-back to regular aggregate initialization and write either `B{@{1}@, 2}` or `B{1, 2}`.
 Neither are especially satisfactory.

-The goal of this paper is to extend designated initialization to include base classes and base class members.

 # Proposal

+This paper proposes extending designated initialization syntax to include both the ability to name base classes and also the ability to name base class members.

 The tricky part here is: how do we name the `A` base class of `B` in the _designated-initializer-list_?
 While non-static data members have *identifier*s, base classes can be much more complicated.
 They can be qualified names, they can have template arguments, etc. We also do not actually have a way to name the `A` base class subobject of a `B` today &mdash; the only way to get there is via a cast.
 This means there's no corresponding consistent syntax to choose along with the `.` that we already have.